-SPV" means any company, trust, or other entity constituted or established for a specific purpose - (a) activities of which are limited to those for accomplishing the purpose of the company, trust or other entity as the case may be; and (b) which is structured in a manner intended to isolate the corporation, trust or entity as the case may be, from the credit risk of an originator to make it bankruptcy remote.
+'Special Purpose Entity (SPE)' means a company, trust, or other entity organized for a specific purpose, the activities of which are limited to those appropriate to accomplish the purpose of the SPE, and the structure of which is intended to isolate the SPE from the credit risk of an originator.

 The Bank's primary objective of securitisation activities is to increase the efficiency of capital and diversifying the sources of funding.
-As of March 31, 2024 the Bank does not have any securitization exposure in Banking book.
+During the year ending March 31, 2025, the Bank has invested in PTC instruments which is covered under Banking Book.

 The Bank, in the past, had carried out securitization transaction and such deals were done on the basis of 'True Sale', which provides 100% protection to the Bank from the default in case of assets originated by it.
-All risks in the securitised portfolio were transferred to the Special Purpose Vehicle (SPV).
+All risks in the securitised portfolio were transferred to the Special Purpose Entity (SPE).
 Post-securitisation, Bank continued to service the loans transferred under securitization.
 Bank had also provided for credit enhancements in the form of cash collaterals to a minimum extent.